A Quick Guide to Framing on a Budget: No Fluff

 The one on the left looks pretty good.
 It’s in a ready-made 16″ x 20″ frame with a mount cut to fit.
 On the right, the top margin is the same width as the sides, meaning the bottom margin is wider.
 Far from looking odd this often looks better than a perfect fit.

-Years ago when framers practiced their craft more skillfully than they do today, a picture was always presented with a wider border at the bottom.
+Years ago a picture was always presented with a wider border at the bottom.
+Why?

 That still leaves the problem of deciding which size frame to buy for your print.